Frequently asked questions.

 How do I find out when skirts and other merch will be available?

 My store has a mailing list!
-Subscribe to receive email updates about new products, restocks, preorders, sales and absolutely nothing else!
-I also update the store blog with this info.
+Subscribe to receive email updates about new products, restocks, preorders and sales.
+I also have a skirt design tracker where you can see what skirt designs are in production, scheduled, or retired.

 Will skirt preorders ever return?